espruino/EspruinoDocs/info/Assembler.md

 * KEYWORDS: Assembler,Asm,ARM,Thumb,Thumb2,Thumb-2,C code,inline C,Built-In

+This page shows you how you can write assembly code and have it assembled by the Web IDE and uploaded as a function.
+However there are other ways to get your code running fast!
+Please check out the [Performance page](/Performance) for more information!

 The Web IDE allows you to write inline assembler in the right-hand pane.
 You can use a series of normal JS Strings: